 B.A. with high departmental honors, UC San Diego (and Junior Year in Munich)

 M.A., M. Phil., and ABD, German Literature, Yale University

 Foundation Studies Program Certificate, Austin Waldorf School

-Becky Stemper (First Grade Teacher)
+Becky Stemper (Second Grade Teacher)

 Becky Stemper grew up in Richmond, Virginia.
 She majored in French/Russian at James Madison University.
 She lived a year in Paris, traveled to Fairbanks, Alaska for a degree in Geology, then finished with a M.Sc. in Geology from the University of Toronto in 1990.

 She discovered Waldorf in New Orleans where she was an assistant kindergarten teacher for 2 years.

 After moving to Houston she started Waldorf teacher training at Rudolf Steiner College.
 She homeschooled her youngest daughter in a class with other children from 5th to 8th grade using Waldorf curriculum.
 She completed Remedial Education at Rudolf Steiner College in 2011 and is now in her 2nd year of Spacial Dynamics.
 She also has been taking workshops on the Masgutova method which works on integrating the reflexes from birth to maturity.

 She’s an avid gardener and nature observer.
 She has many interests: handwork, languages, music, traveling, hiking, birds, plants, insects, rocks and, of course, children.

 Sara graduated with a B.S. in Elementary Education from the University of Texas at Austin.
 She became a public school teacher to 3rd and 4th grade students for six years in both Houston and San Antonio.
 She has been the Director at Great Oak since 2010.